-On first press, the CTRL GRP SETUP / EDIT key is lit to show that an activity has been started but not yet finished.
-All SEL (D950) or LINK/SEL (Vista) keys of Control Group Master channels are half-lit.
+On first press, the SETUP: GROUPS key is lit to show that an activity has been started but not yet finished.
+All LINK/SEL keys of Control Group Master channels are half-lit.
 Pressing one of these enables setting up the corresponding Control Group.
 The LINK/SEL keys of the Control Group members are lit, the ones of non-members are half-lit.
 The Graphic Controller automatically activates the Control Group Filter dialog (see above) for the selected Control Group.

 When a Control Group is selected for editing, member channels can be added or removed from the Control Group by using their LINK/SEL keys.
-If the MULTI SEL key (Vista only) is deactivated, all members are cleared upon pressing any LINK/SEL key, similar to creating a gang.
+If the MULTI SEL key is deactivated, all members are cleared upon pressing any LINK/SEL key, similar to creating a gang.
 During editing, the Control Group is not active, i.e. the setting of the Control Group Master can be changed without influencing the members.
 This can be used to adjust the offset between the Master and the Members if required.

-Editing a control group can be terminated either by pressing the LINK/SEL key of the master, or by exiting setup mode by pressing the CTRL GRP SETUP/EDIT key in the control bay.
+Editing a control group can be terminated either by pressing the LINK/SEL key of the master, or by exiting setup mode by pressing the SETUP: GROUPS key in the control bay.
 If you now want to proceed with editing of another control group, first deselect (using the LINK/SEL key) the Control Group Master you have just finished with, and then select the new one that you wish to edit.

-Control Group Filter

-When Control Group Editing is activated, the Graphic Controller automatically activates the Control Group Filter dialog box for the selected Control Group:
+Control Group Filter When Control Group Editing is activated, the Graphic Controller automatically activates the Control Group Filter dialog box for the selected Control Group (see screenshot on the previous page).